 The demand for our services is dependent upon the existence of construction projects and service requirements within the markets in which we operate.
 Any period of economic recession affecting a market or industry in which we transact business is likely to adversely impact our business.
 Many of the projects we work on have long lifecycles from conception to completion, and the bulk of our performance generally occurs late in a construction project's lifecycle.
-We experience the results of economic trends well after an economic cycle begins.
-Accordingly, we believe that our business has yet to experience many of the adverse effects of the current economic recessionary cycle.
+We experience the results of economic trends well after an economic cycle begins, and therefore will continue to experience the results of an economic recession well after conditions in the general economy have improved.
+Accordingly, we believe that while our business has already experienced some of the adverse effects of the current economic recessionary cycle, we have yet to experience all of its adverse effects.

 We cannot predict the severity or length of the current recession.
 We believe that the current uncertainty about economic conditions caused by the ongoing recession means that many of our customers are likely to postpone spending while credit markets remain, in large part, closed to funding commercial and industrial developments.
 The industries and markets we operate in have always been and will continue to be vulnerable to these general macroeconomic downturns because they are cyclical in nature.
 The current recession is causing a drop off in the demand for projects within our markets and industries, which will likely lead to greater price competition as well as decreased revenue and profit.
-The current recession is also likely to increase economic instability with our vendors, subcontractors, developers, and general contractors, which could cause us greater liability exposure and could result in us not being able to be paid, as well as decreased revenue and profit.
+The current recession is also likely to increase economic instability with our vendors, subcontractors, developers, and general contractors, which could cause us greater liability exposure and could result in us not being paid, as well as decreased revenue and profit.
 Further, to the extent our vendors, subcontractors, developers, or general contractors seek bankruptcy protection, the bankruptcy will likely force us to incur additional costs in attorneys' fees, as well as other professional consultants, and will result in decreased revenue and profit.